BrendanDenzel/acey/README.md

 2. Right click on the bar and choose `Add Page`

-3. Set the name to `Ingot` and the URL to the code below or [here](https://github.com/FogNetwork/Ingot/blob/main/bookmarklet.js)
+3. Set the name to `Acer` and the URL to the code below or [here](https://github.com/FogNetwork/Ingot/blob/main/bookmarklet.js)

 ```js
 javascript:(function () {var a = document.createElement('script');a.src = 'https://cdn.jsdelivr.net/gh/FogNetwork/Ingot/ingot.min.js';document.body.appendChild(a);}())